For a successful holiday, here is your checklist to check before you hit the road:

 Thank you for your understanding.

-Glasses / Plastic packaging / Miscellaneous waste.
+Glass / Plastic packaging / Miscellaneous waste.

-2nd area - Behind the sanitary facilities of the old part, near the reception :
+2nd area - Behind the sanitary facilities of the old part, near the reception:

-3rd area - On the other side of the river to the left of the toilets :
+3rd area - On the other side of the river to the left of the toilets:

 Plastic packaging / Miscellaneous waste.